Modules and workspaces

 The URL contains these elements:

-- BSR_DOMAIN is the DNS name for the server hosting the BSR.
+- BSR_INSTANCE is the DNS name for the BSR.

 buf.build

-unless you're on the Pro or Enterprise plan, in which case it's your private BSR server's custom domain. - OWNER is either a user or organization within the BSR ecosystem.
+unless you're on the Pro or Enterprise plan, in which case it's your private BSR instance's custom domain. - OWNER is either a user or organization within the BSR ecosystem.

 - REPOSITORY is storage for all versions of a single module.